Staff & Board Members

 Jean is a retired pharmacist who earned her BS in Pharmacy at the University of South Carolina while husband Jody was assigned at Fort Jackson, S.C.

 In July 2014, Jean organized the all-volunteer craft shop, World Mosaic Market, at CRS to provide a sales outlet as well as work experience for our many talented local refugee artisans.
+Sadly, it was discontinued in 2020.
+Jean currently volunteers in many areas of CRS and enjoys the time spent with clients the most.

 Bio